 Turbidity Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
 The turbidity limit set by the EPA is 0.3 NTU in 95% of the daily samples and shall not exceed 1 NTU at any time.
-In 2017; 1,410 turbidity samples were run.
-The City of Wauseon's highest recorded turbidity result for 2017 was 0.20 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%.
+As reported above, the City of Wauseon's highest recorded turbidity result for 2018 was 0.24 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%.